-APPENDIX 3: Summary of school transport charges and grants 2020 onwards
+APPENDIX 3: Summary of school transport charges and grants 2022 onwards

-The following is a summary of charges agreed by the Cabinet of the County Council in July 2013.
-Please note that these may be subject to review.
+The following is a summary of charges agreed by the Cabinet of the County Council.
+Please note these are subject to continual review.

 Over Compulsory School Aged (Post 16) transport